capnmidnight/Primrose/CONTRIBUTING.md

 ## Creating an Issue

-If you have a question about the Primrose framework, please ask in the Primrose channel through the [webVR Slack Community](https://webvr-slack.herokuapp.com/) or in the [Primrose subreddit](https://www.reddit.com/r/primrosevr).
+If you have a question about the Primrose framework, please ask in the Primrose channel through the [WebVR Slack Community](https://webvr-slack.herokuapp.com/) or in the [Primrose subreddit](https://www.reddit.com/r/primrosevr).

 If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been reported.
 You can search through existing issues to see if there is a similar one reported (include closed issues as it may have been closed with a solution).
 When creating an issue, please thoroughly explain the problem.